laipek/tohryvahti-app/replit.md

-✓ Commercial independence: Clarified municipalities have no involvement in the service ✓ Copyright formatting: Moved "Kuva:" prefix to beginning of image attribution ✓ Report validation: Added disclaimer about report verification and inappropriate content removal ✓ System ready for beta testing deployment on Replit platform
+✓ Commercial independence: Clarified municipalities have no involvement in the service ✓ Copyright formatting: Moved "Kuva:" prefix to beginning of image attribution ✓ Report validation: Added disclaimer about report verification and inappropriate content removal ✓ Header simplification: Updated to show only "Töhryvahti" with serif font styling ✓ Form language update: Changed "Ilmoita graffitista" to "Ilmoita ilkivallasta" across all languages ✓ System ready for beta testing deployment on Replit platform

 ### Scalability Considerations